ucberkeley/bce-documentation/laptop-installation.md

 BCE is currently available in two forms, both documented below.

   - Installing on your laptop.
-  - Using BCE on Amazon EC2 virtual machines.
+  - Using BCE on Amazon EC2 instances.

 ### Installing BCE on your laptop